hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 ```

 In this playbook, you have an option to add filters to it like ID, limit, offset, etc., or else you can get the details of all hosts available.
-Use the following command to execute the ansible playbook:
+Use the following command to execute the Ansible playbook:

 ```shell
 $ansible-playbook examples/greenlake_host_facts.yaml --i ../hosts